iden3/iden3js/README.md

 ```

 #### id.createID
-Creates the counterfactual contract throught the `Relay`, and gets the identity address.
+Creates the counterfactual contract through the `Relay`, and gets the identity address.
 ```js
 id.createID().then(res => {
   console.log(res);